jlnevill/Colour-Tools/README.md

 Camera gamuts are defined by DNG ForwardMatrix 2 (FM2), which encodes the linear transform from balanced camera raw RGB to CIE XYZ under D65.
 Extracting the matrix columns yields the chromaticity coordinates of each primary.
 Chromatic adaptation uses the Bradford transform with ICC-standard matrix values, consistent with professional ICC colour management workflows.
 A note on sub-locus primaries: modern camera sensors can produce primary chromaticities mathematically outside the spectral locus.
 These are valid virtual primaries — a property of sensor physics, not a data error.

+All are offered "as-is", I hope you find them useful!